johnkegd/johnkegd/README.md

 <br />

 A Software engineer from Venezuela, currently living in Swtizerland, I'm a member  of an amazing community	&#129489; [@SoloLearn](https://www.sololearn.com/Profile/6936974/), working by 👨🏽‍💻 [@Ajila](https://www.ajila.com), member of [@helpwithcovid](https://helpwithcovid.com/).
-Beside's programming and learn, I enjoy eating food, caffe and moto traveling.
+Beside's programming and learn, I enjoy eating food, caffe and 🏍motorcycle.

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on [Gwendolin-PWA] implementing svelte ❤️;
-- 🌱 I’m currently learning Svelte Spring Boot Framework;
+- 🌱 I’m currently learning Svelte, Spring Boot Framework;
 - 🤔 I’m looking for help with Data Structures and Algorithms;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: johnkegd@gmail.com;